 French Doors custom made to suit all Irish homes and apartments.
 Doors have evolved from the original old steel or wooden style that was available in the last century.
 One of the great alternatives used to open up the back or side elevation of any home onto the garden is French Doors.
 If designed correctly it will enhance the elevation and also add security to your home.
 For safety and adhering to current regulations, all French doors are installed with toughened double or triple-glazed units.

-When it comes to home improvement, French doors have become fashionable to update a home or give a house that special French je ne sais quoi.
+When it comes to home improvement, these doors have become fashionable to update a home or give a house that special French je ne sais quoi.
 People choose these doors because they are designed to let sunlight in, giving a room a spacious and airy feel.
 Their history dates back to the 17th century when people relied on sunlight to illuminate their homes because there was no electricity.

 Glass panels that run the full length of the door classically characterize French doors.
 These panels are held together by a frame, which in modern designs could be made of aluminum, fiberglass or PVC.
 These frames have different advantages.
 For instance, metal frames like aluminium are more durable, lightweight and generally inexpensive when compared to classic wooden frames.
 PVC is also durable and can be treated in such a way that it is made to look like wood or be painted in any colour that blends with a specific decorating style.

 French Doors in uPVC

 - They are mostly manufactured in uPVC today.